SveSop/nvidia-libs/README.md

 `WINEPREFIX=/your/wine/prefix wine bin/nvapi64-tests.exe`

 PS.
 You must install said libraryfile in your WINEPREFIX (see above)

+### Bottles
+Added a script that will install the libraries in a bottle.
+This assumes you are using bottles installed via `FlatPak`.

+Run `./bottles-install.sh` for a list of your available bottles, and use it like this:
+`./bottles-install.sh YourBottle` to install the libraries in the `YourBottle` bottle.

+You will want to run the script ever time you upgrade `nvidia-libs` binaries, and possibly
+if you change/update your runner.
+Eg. switching from Caffe-9.7 to Caffe-9.8.

 ### Proton
 You can drop-in the libraries in Proton8 - Experimental or GE-Proton-8 or newer like this: